The Week That Was

 The week’s single most important structural finding is that the same governance failure replicated across four unrelated domains simultaneously.

-The common mechanism: capability or authority concentrates in an executive actor (Anthropic, the President, the IDF) faster than institutional governance can adapt.
+Where a capability or authority concentrates in an executive actor (Anthropic, the President, the IDF) faster than institutional governance can adapt.
 The immediate response is a temporary exception or narrow workaround.
-The workaround becomes the de facto permanent arrangement.
-The 2026 FISA extension is the 12th such cycle.
-The Mythos deployment via agency side-channels will follow the same pattern: provisionally authorized, never fully debated, gradually normalized.

 The Fertilizer-to-Alignment Pipeline

-The Technate framework predicts the US response: accelerate hemispheric agricultural self-sufficiency.
-The Dugin framework predicts the Russian play: convert disruption into dependency.
-The realist framework notes the obvious: both can succeed simultaneously because they’re competing over different geographies.
+Both can succeed simultaneously because they’re competing over different geographies.
 Watch which G20 members split.
 That map will look eerily like the BRICS expansion map.

 The Emotion-Vector Threat Model